aspose-slides/Aspose.Slides-Products/slides/en/php-java/conversion/pdf-to-xml/_index.md

 ---
 title: Convert PDF to XML in PHP
 url: /php-java/conversion/pdf-to-xml/
-keywords: PDF to XML, Convert PDF to XML, PHP API, PHP Library, PDF, XML
+keywords: PDF to XML, Convert PDF to XML, PowerPoint XML Presentation, PHP API, PHP Library, PDF, XML
-description: Import PDF pages and write each page as XML-based SVG markup in PHP with Aspose.Slides for PHP via Java.
+description: Import PDF pages and save the result in PowerPoint XML Presentation format in PHP with Aspose.Slides for PHP via Java.
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
 {{< blocks/products/pf/feature-page-wrap >}}

-{{< blocks/products/pf/feature-page-header h1="Convert PDF to XML in PHP" h2="Import PDF pages and write each page as XML-based SVG markup with Aspose.Slides for PHP via Java." >}}
+{{< blocks/products/pf/feature-page-header h1="Convert PDF to XML in PHP" h2="Import PDF pages into presentation slides and save the result in PowerPoint XML Presentation format." >}}

 {{% blocks/products/pf/feature-page-section h2="Convert PDF to XML in PHP" %}}

-[**Aspose.Slides for PHP via Java**](/slides/php-java/) can import PDF pages as presentation slides and serialize each slide as SVG, an XML-based vector graphics format.
+[**Aspose.Slides for PHP via Java**](/slides/php-java/) can import PDF pages into presentation slides and save the resulting presentation in PowerPoint XML Presentation format.

-The example writes the SVG markup to files with the `.xml` extension.
-It preserves the visual representation of each PDF page; it does not extract the document's logical structure into a generic XML schema.
+The generated XML represents a presentation and preserves the imported pages as slide content; it does not extract the PDF's logical structure into a generic XML schema.

 {{% /blocks/products/pf/feature-page-section %}}

 {{% blocks/products/pf/feature-page-section  h2="Convert PDF to XML using PHP" %}}
-Create a `Presentation`, import the PDF pages with `addFromPdf`, and call `writeAsSvg` for each imported slide.
-Because SVG is XML, the resulting markup can be stored in an `.xml` file.
+Create a `Presentation`, remove its default slide, import the PDF pages with `addFromPdf`, and call `save` with `SaveFormat::Xml`.

-{{% blocks/products/pf/agp/code-block title="PHP code for writing PDF pages as XML-based SVG" offSpacer="true" %}}
+{{% blocks/products/pf/agp/code-block title="PHP code for converting PDF into XML" offSpacer="true" %}}

 ```php
 $presentation = new Presentation();